 If this is your situation and your ceiling is not high enough, the remedy is to move the stove to another location.
 However, this may be costly.
 If you’re not experiencing any significant setbacks in life, I don’t think this cure is necessary.

 There’s a bit of a debate around this.
 Here, I’ll share why some experts prefer stoves on the center island.

-Having the stove to the center island allows the cook to prepare meal in a command position, which is preferable.
-This is similar to having the bed placed in command position, which gives you a sense of security because you have vision of the whole kitchen area (and perhaps the living room).
+Having the stove in the center island allows the cook to prepare meals in a command position, which is preferable.
+This is similar to having the desk placed in command position, which gives you a sense of security because you have vision of the whole kitchen area (and perhaps the living room).

 18. Have Wall at the Back of the Stove

 Here’s other side of the story from the above rule.
 Most Feng Shui experts from Asia says that stove on a center island is bad Feng Shui because it doesn’t have its back against a wall.

 The stove is the key element of the kitchen, similar to the bed for the bedroom, desk for the study room, and couch for the living room.
 They should all have their back against a wall.
 Some say that an island stove setup makes it hard to accumulate wealth, get married, or have children.
 Another renowned expert say that Qi can come from multiple angles to the stove and affect the food, thereby bringing health issues.

 The conflicting information from different experts may be due to architectural differences and preferences in different continents.
 I personally would prefer a setup where the stove has a wall behind it.